 - The education and engagement of students in the biological sciences.

-Our faculty promote student success and critical thinking, with the goal that our students are recognized for their skills and ability to understand and communicate the significance of biological concepts, techniques and applications.
+- Collaborate to promote student success and critical thinking, with the goal that our students are recognized for their skills and ability to understand and communicate the significance of biological concepts, techniques and applications.

 Why should you study at WMU?